-Following is a reconciliation of earnings from continuing operations to adjusted earnings from continuing operations for the 39 week period ended December 28, 2013 and the fiscal years ended March 30, 2013 and March 31, 2012.
-For comparison purposes we have also provided a reconciliation of earnings from continuing operations to adjusted earnings from continuing operations for the 40 weeks ended January 5, 2013.
+Following is a reconciliation of earnings from continuing operations to adjusted earnings from continuing operations for the fiscal year ended January 3, 2015, the 39 week period ended December 28, 2013 and the fiscal year ended March 30, 2013.
+For comparison purposes we have also provided a reconciliation of earnings from continuing operations to adjusted earnings from continuing operations for the 51 weeks ended December 28, 2013.